Interested in learning everything there’s to know about SEO outreach?

 [A sentence or two about the differentiating factors of your pitch].

-I’d be happy to share your post with our [# of followers] followers on social to drive traffic to the article.
+I’d be happy to share your post with our [# of followers] followers on social to drive website traffic to the article.

 Looking forward to your reply!